WordPress Analytics vs Google Analytics: which is best?

 - Conversion of your visitors to the goals of your website

-As I said, they’re very different in what they offer, but here’s a comparison of WordPress Analytics vs Google Analytics that will help you choose.
+Here’s a comparison of WordPress Analytics vs Google Analytics that will help you choose between these two options.

 To get Google Analytics data for your website, you’ll need to insert some tracking code on every page of your website.